dak-oala/dak-oala.github.io/_posts/2021-7-2-time-complexity.md

 A method with 3 nested loops would have a time complexity of **O(n^3)**

 ## Other Big O Notations
-### (https://dakota-byte.github.io/othersources/) Time Complexity for better resources
+### (https://dakota-byte.github.io/othersources/) Look under Time Complexity for better resources and examples

 **O(1)** describes algorithms that take the same amount of time to compute regardless of the input size.